 One of the principal advantages of an L2 orbit is that it offers uninterrupted eclipse-free observations.
 From L2 the entire celestial sphere can be observed during the course of one year.
 To ensure Gaia stays at L2, the spacecraft must perform small manoeuvres every month.

-Gaia will not be the only ESA mission going to L2.
-Herschel and Planck have operated from there and currents plans call for JWST to be placed there, too.
+Gaia is not the only ESA mission that favours L2.
+Herschel and Planck have operated from there and current plans call for JWST and Euclid to be placed there, too.

 The Hipparcos Mission